Santagata/Select_Test/README.md

 C) PhyloTreePruner:http://sourceforge.net/projects/phylotreepruner/

-Your final alignments should onlu have each of your species represented once in each alignment (no paralogs).
+Your final alignments should only have each of your species represented once in each alignment (no paralogs).

 Once you have your alignment peptide files there will likely be a need to trim the names of species using some form of sed command and/or perl script that keeps everyting up to the first space on the Species ID line (e.g., see Trimtospace.pl).
 You do not want to overwrite your original files.
 One possible solution is listed below.